electrikmilk/cherri/compiler/actions.md

 is specified, to require a value, simply don't define this field.
 Default values should only be given after any required values otherwise they are pointless.

 `optional` tells Cherri that this parameter is completely optional for this action.
-It will not write a key value pair for this parameter if it is optional and has no value or default value.
+It will not write a key value pair for this parameter if it is optional and has no value.

 Do not use `optional` and `defaultValue` in tandem, it's pointless.